-Tom Kundert reports on the Portuguese powerhouse currently being linked with Manchester United...
+Tom Kundert reports on the Portuguese powerhouse who has been linked with Manchester United and Arsenal...

 After an 18-month loan at Belgian club Cercle Brugge, William was given a starting berth in Sporting's first match of the season.
 Given what has happened since, it is barely believable to remember that his inclusion at the time was a surprise.
 William has been exceptional all season long.